 BADACHU( EIGHT GREAT SITES)

 There are as well various other Buddhist deities such as Guanyin.
 There are figures of standing version, sitting version and thousand hand version.
 You will see here many religious people coming, praying, burning incense and meditating.
 I saw few cats here.
-From these 8 temples most interesting are Dabeisi( Temple of Great Compassion) and Temple of Divine Light.
+From these 8 temples most interesting are Dabeisi( Temple of Great Compassion), Lingguang and Sanshan temple.

 Temple of Divine Light has quite tall pagoda and pond with goldfishes .I was sitting there under gingko tree and resting for around 2 hours and watching calm swimming of fishes.
-But at the end of the day storm almost caught me because I skipped bus as there was stray dog.
+There is a legend that when Empress Ci Xi was sitting next to pond in Lingguang temple large goldfish jumped out and danced on surface of water.
+At the end of the day storm almost caught me because I skipped bus as there was stray dog.

 If you want to see morning chanting ceremony be there at 6am and you will see monks in orange robes chanting and praying in front of temple halls.